 The NADIR AFONSO ARTS CENTER houses about 80 works by the artist in permanent exhibition.
 In the same space is located the Store of Interactive Tourism.

-The village’s green spaces are free museums in which rural buildings are exhibited, such as a mill and ‘carral’ door, as well as traditional agricultural utensils whose operation only remains alive in the memories of the elderly.
+The town’s green spaces are free museums where rural buildings such as granaries, mills and a carral door are displayed, whose functioning only remains alive in the memories of the elderly.

-In the town square you will not be indifferent to the replica of the statue of the Galaico or Castrejo warrior, one of the main symbols of Boticas – You can learn more at CEDIEC, European Center for Documentation and Interpretation of Castreja Sculpture, about 10 minutes on foot.
+In the town square you will not be indifferent to the replica of the statue of the Galaico or Castrejo warrior, one of the main symbols of Boticas – You can learn more at European Center for Documentation and Interpretation of Castreja Sculpture (Portuguese CEDIEC), about 10 minutes on foot.
 Next, be sure to visit the Rural Museum.
 A space where it is intended to preserve and spread the natural, social and cultural heritage of Barroso, showing the full potential of the region.

 Source: Associação de Municípios do Alto Tâmega 2007, Atlas/Guia das Rotas do Alto Tâmega, Chaves.